Portfolio Optimization under Convex Incentive Schemes: Examples of Models in the Class of It o Process

 We can conclude that $\theta^2 \in \mathbb{L}^{1,2}$ since $f$ and $f'$ are bounded.
 Moreover, $\int_0^T\theta_t^2 \, dt > 0~ \P$-a.s since $f$ is continuous and not identically zero.
 Thus, all the conditions of Lemma \ref{stochvoldensities} are satisfied. \end{example}

-The proofs for the additional two examples follow the proof of the previous example, and are thus omitted. \begin{example} {\bf (Correlated Scott model)}: The Scott (or exponential Ornstein-Uhlenbeck) model is given (besides the bond with constant interest rate $r$) by the stock price dynamics
+The proofs for the additional two examples follow the proof of the previous example, and are thus omitted. \begin{example} {\bf (Correlated Scott model)}: The Scott (or exponential Ornstein-Uhlen\-beck) model is given (besides the bond with constant interest rate $r$) by the stock price dynamics

 for constants, $\kappa$, $\theta$, $\xi$, $s$, $y>0$ and $\rho \in (-1,1)$ and independent Brownian motions $W^1$, $W^2$.
 Again we assume that the excess appreciation rate $f(W_t^1)$ is given via a bounded $C^1(\R)$-function $f$ with bounded derivative, and that it is not identically zero.
 This guarantees that the market price of risk $\theta_t = f(W_t^1)$ remains bounded and ensures the integrability condition of Assumption \ref{Ass2}. \end{example}